 - a pharmaceutical manufacturer in nationwide, multidistrict and international products liability litigation involving a Type II diabetes medicine

-- a pharmaceutical manufacturer in nationwide, multidistrict and international products liability litigation involving its most important product
+- a pharmaceutical manufacturer in nationwide, multidistrict and international products liability litigation involving an anti-psychotic medicine

 - representation of a medical device manufacturer in a products liability action involving allegations of serious personal injury due to device breakage

 - a pharmaceutical manufacturer in product liability litigation involving allegations that a preservative in childhood vaccines caused developmental delays and other injuries

 - a multinational chemical corporation and its foreign parent in complex, multiparty federal multidistrict antitrust action challenging its pricing of automotive refinishing paint

 - an energy company in a multidistrict federal antitrust action challenging salary information exchange within the petrochemical industry

 - a multinational chemical corporation in consumer class actions challenging the pricing of vitamin products as anticompetitive

 - a bankruptcy creditors’ committee and prosecution of securities, fraud and breach of fiduciary claims.